BIO-RSG/PhytoFit/README.md

 5. Download this repository.

-6. Download the data files from ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit/ and store them in the appropriate subdirectories inside your local copy of the repository (data/atlantic and data/pacific).
+6. Download the data files (*.fst) from `ftp://ftp.dfo-mpo.gc.ca/bometrics/PhytoFit/` and store them in the appropriate subdirectories inside your local copy of the repository (`data/atlantic` and `data/pacific`).

 ## Running